• A celebration of learning

 Qualification

-All scholars who received qualification from regional rounds between September 2023 and July 2024 can participate in Dalian Global Round.
+All scholars who received qualification from regional rounds between September 2024 and July 2025 can participate in Shenzhen Global Round.

 Scale